konsensusnetwork/TGB_NL/_1.translation/TGB_NL_P1.md

 [119]: Scott Stornetta, 'The Missing Link between Satoshi & Bitcoin: Cypherpunk Scott Stornetta', interview by Naomi Brockwell, NBTV, with Naomi Brockwell, YouTube, September 6, 2018, [https://youtu.be/fYr-keVOQ18.]

-[120]: Stuart Haber and Scott W. Stornetta, 'How to Time-Stamp a Digital Document', Journal of Cryptology 3 : 99--111.
+[120]: Stuart Haber and Scott W. Stornetta, 'How to Time-Stamp a Digital Document', Journal of Cryptology 3: 99--111.

-[121]: Ralph C. Merkle, 'A Certified Signature', Advances in Cryptology---CRYPTO '89: Proceedings : 218--238.
+[121]: Ralph C. Merkle, 'A Certified Signature', Advances in Cryptology---CRYPTO '89: Proceedings: 218--238.

-[122]: Dave Bayer, Stuart Haber and Scott W. Stornetta, 'Improving the Efficiency and Reliability of Digital Time-Stamping', Conference Paper, Sequences II: Methods in Communication, Security, and Computer Science : 329--34.
+[122]: Dave Bayer, Stuart Haber and Scott W. Stornetta, 'Improving the Efficiency and Reliability of Digital Time-Stamping', Conference Paper, Sequences II: Methods in Communication, Security, and Computer Science: 329--34.

-[123]: Stuart Haber and Scott W. Stornetta, 'Secure Names for Bit-strings', CCS '97: Proceedings of the 4th ACM Conference on Computer and Communications Security, : 28--35.
+[123]: Stuart Haber and Scott W. Stornetta, 'Secure Names for Bit-strings', CCS '97: Proceedings of the 4th ACM Conference on Computer and Communications Security,: 28--35.

 [124]: Ed Regis, 'Meet the Extropians', Wired, October 1, 1994, [https://www.wired.com/1994/10/extropians/.]